 "Vigo embodies the enterprising spirit that’s typical among many Cubans, people who are known for their ability to make wine out of water."

 Vigo earns more as a digital creator than the average Cuban.
-In a YouTube video, she disclosed that she’s earned $6,107 since she started her channel two years ago.
+In a YouTube video, she disclosed that she’s earned $6,107 USD since she started her channel two years ago.
 In addition to her Google AdSense income, she has partnerships with businesses on the island who pay for ad space on her channel.
-Vigo also has an Instagram store where she re-sells her own clothes, and re-sells others’ for a 25% cut, and hires distributors who will make home deliveries in her neighborhood — a local Poshmark of sorts.
+Vigo also has an Instagram store where she re-sells her own clothes, and re-sells others’ for a 25% cut, and hires distributors who will make home deliveries in her neighbourhood — a local Poshmark of sorts.
 At 19, Vigo embodies the enterprising spirit that’s typical among many Cubans, people who are known for their ability to make wine out of water.
 This entrepreneurial ethos was invigorated during Cuba’s Special Period that lasted throughout the ‘90s, wherein the government strictly rationed and restricted food, fuel, and services because of the economic instability that followed the dissolution of the Soviet Union.
 Through creative resources, and sometimes secretive methods — such as leveraging connections with farmers for cattle theft, raising pigs at home, and purchasing black market goods at a higher cost — Cubans found ways to survive amidst a period of widespread food insecurity, tethering on the brink of famine.

-Today, the way Vigo harnesses the internet to fulfill her endeavors is telling of the impact that social media has on the country.
+Today, the way Vigo harnesses the internet to fulfill her endeavours is telling of the impact that social media has on the country.
 Like any conversation involving Cubans and the media, this one also includes censorship.
 The Cuban government has a history of silencing journalists — such as the aforementioned Yoani Sanchez whose blog, Generación Y, is blocked on the island — dissidents, and, most recently, digital creators.
 Last October, two Cuban YouTubers were detained and had their internet cut after participating in an online forum discussing politics in Cuba.
 But being censored is not a concern for Vigo as she avoids discussing politics on her channel.
 “I have been careful with everything that I say.
 I try to not get involved in political issues simply because they don’t interest me,” says Vigo.

 However financially transformative social media has been for Vigo, she still says that when it comes to her mental health, it’s come at a cost.
 While she acknowledges the privileges she holds as a content creator, Vigo says that the access she’s privileged to have has also let her see how others live outside of the island, and as a result, is now more aware of the limitations in her own life.
 “Social media has helped me because I would have otherwise not have been able to live this lifestyle or go to places I’ve been able to visit.
 On the other hand, it does sometimes hurt to look at reality like it is,” she explains.
 “I follow a lot of influencers who are not Cuban [who] live in other places and have another way of living.
 I look at them in awe, looking at their travels and food, and knowing we can’t have that here.”

-Cuban creators like Vigo have found success in monetizing their personal brands — a byproduct of capitalism — yet remain confined to the strict rules of the state.
+Cuban creators like Vigo have found success in monetizing their personal brands — a byproduct of capitalism — yet remain confined to the strict rules of a socialist society.
 With the proliferation of social media on the island, creators are finding ways to showcase their reality without necessarily commenting on it.
 Some, too, are becoming less self-censored in their political criticism, regardless of the cost.
 After all, less than a decade ago, Cubans were afraid to post online.
 Now, they’re sharing their lives with the rest of the world, and earning income from it.
 This all begs the question: As creators’ lives are being streamed worldwide, how will social media change individual lives on the island, and will this impact how Cubans at large live as well?